Gabri40/ComputationalIntelligence/log.md

   ```

 **Issues:**
-While the algorithm works i still had issues trying to find a combination things to consider and the weights for them in the heuristic function that would make the player play well.
+While the algorithm works I still had issues trying to find a combination things to consider and the weights for them in the heuristic function that would make the player play well.

 Again it was winning only slightly more than a random player.

 **Takeaways:**
-Doing some research online i found some informations:
+Doing some research online I found some informations:

 - Quixo is a solved game ()[] but with exponential complexity ()[].
 I couldn't however follow the implementation of the algorithm in the paper.

 - The structure of the game can leading to repeating patterns and this can hinder performance of a minimax algorithm.
 I dont doubt hoever that my implementation of it and heuristic function were not good enough to reach this limitations.
-However after getting these informations i decided to move to Deep Q-Learning.
+However after getting these informations I decided to move to Deep Q-Learning.

 ## 2.5 Deep Q-Learning Player

-Final player implemented, it took some time to understand how to implement it and i had to rewrite it many times bifore getting an understanding of what i was doing.
+Final player implemented, it took some time to understand how to implement it and I had to rewrite it many times bifore getting an understanding of what I was doing.

-The main struggle i faced was trying to understand how to read and evalualte the output of the network after giving it the current state as well as how to evaluate the loss and update the network.
+The main struggle I faced was trying to understand how to read and evalualte the output of the network after giving it the current state as well as how to evaluate the loss and update the network.

 The complete dql player code is also copied all at once at the end of the log.